darryllane/Bluto/README.md

 Bluto now takes command line arguments at launch, the new options are as follows;

--E  		This uses a very large subdomain list for bruting.
+-e  		This uses a very large subdomain list for bruting.
 -api		You can supply your email hunter api key here to gather a considerably larger amount of email addresses.

 **Examples:** (feel free to use this EmailHunter API Key until it is removed (DEV))

 	bluto -api 2b0ab19df982a783877a6b59b982fdba4b6c3669
-	bluto -E
+	bluto -e

 **Pip Install Instructions**